-- Open up: be honest about your health and how you are really feeling.
+- be honest about your health and how you are really feeling.

-- Get to grips: access the information you need and managing your diabetes will automatically become easier.
+- access the information you need and managing your diabetes will automatically become easier.

-- Recognise your role: understand your new responsibilities and the part you play in managing your diabetes.
+- understand your new responsibilities and the part you play in managing your diabetes.

-- Set goals: put your agreed care plan into practice.
+- put your agreed care plan into practice.

-- Keep check: attend all essential diabetes check-ups and make sure your examine your feet regularly between reviews.
+- attend all essential diabetes check-ups and make sure your examine your feet regularly between reviews.

 Your healthcare team is on hand to guide you through.
 They will give you the emotional support you need, reassure you on how best to manage your condition, and will help build your confidence in coping with diabetes.